AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 LKQL (short for LangKit Query Language) is a query language enabling users to run queries on top of source code.

+LKQL today is the mixture of two language subsets:

+* The first is a dynamically typed, functional, small but general purpose programming language, including function definitions, common expressions, very basic support for numeric types and computations, list comprehensions, etc.

+* The second is a tree query language, allowing the user to express very concisely predicates over a node and its syntactic and semantic relatives, and tree traversal logics.

+Those two subsets will be documented separately.
+The general language will be documented first, because its knowledge is needed for understanding the tree query language.

 LKQL is based upon the `langkit <https://github.com/AdaCore/langkit>`_ technology.
 As such, it is theoretically capable of running queries on any language with a Langkit frontend.
 In practice for the moment, LKQL is hardwired